We Should Be Dead: 2008

 The band's debut album Forget Romance, Let's Dance! was released worldwide on 1 February 2008.
 The band released two more singles from their debut album Forget Romance, Let's Dance! in the form of the Valentine's Day exclusive I Fell In Love With You and the cheeky, beat pop influenced Zero Point Five.
 The promo video for the later was filmed and directed by Shane Serrano.
-The band also atended Ireland's annual Meteor Music Awards, where they were nominated as "Best Newcomers".
+The band also attended Ireland's annual Meteor Music Awards, where they were nominated as "Best Newcomers".

 2009

 Live at The Roxy Theatre, Sunset Strip, Los Angeles.

 We Should Be Dead relocated to Los Angeles in January 2009 to begin work on their second album Dreamstate.
 The album was produced by Owen Lewis in the Record Plant Studio in Hollywood.
 In between recording the album the band completed six US tours.
 A performance at South by South West led them signing to the Green Room Agency.
 The band also hit the CMJ Festival in New York where they showcased their forthcoming album with six live shows in Manhattan.

 South by South West 2009 - Austin, Texas.